tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > When a client first connects to a server, it is REQUIRED to send the ClientHello as its first message.
-The client will also send a ClientHello when the server has responded to its ClientHello with a HelloRetryRequest that selects cryptographic parameters that don't match the client's "key_share" extension.
+The client will also send a ClientHello when the server has responded to its ClientHello with a HelloRetryRequest.
 In that case, the client MUST send the same ClientHello (without modification) except:

 - Including a new KeyShareEntry as the lowest priority share